10 Psychological Effects of Yelling in Relationship

 The once warm, loving parade of butterflies you used to feel around your spouse has soured, and now you feel like you’re always walking on eggshells around them.

 You should never be afraid of your partner.
-When fear takes over, trust and respect go out the window.
+When the fear of being yelled at takes over, trust and respect go out the window.
 Without respect and trust, a relationship cannot be healthy.

 4. Communication is fractured